List of The 39 Clues characters: Ivan Kleister

 Ivan Kleister (from Oslo, Norway) is the leader of the Tomas.
 He is a champion skier.
 He is frequently competing with Eisenhower Holt for the branch leadership, even though he already has the position.
 His card is No. 188.

 Cora Wizard

 Cora Wizard (from Los Angeles, California) is one of the leaders of the Janus.
 She is the youngest person to receive a Nobel Prize in Literature.
 She trains her son Jonah to become a killer.
+Having grown disgruntled with the Cahill leadership under Ian Kabra, in Doublecross, Cora sides with the Outcast, which shocks her son, though she and her confederates vanish into hiding after their leader is killed to avoid retaliation from their relatives.
 Her card is No. 152.

 Spencer Gray

 Spencer Langendoen, also known by his professional name Spencer Gray (from New York City), was one of the leaders of the Janus.
 He does not have a card.
 When he would not step down, Cora Wizard leaked fake documents about him and he stepped down in disgrace.

 Halima Amadi

 Halima Amadi (from New York City) was one of the leaders of the Janus.
 She does not have a card.
 She was bribed by Cora Wizard to step down from her post as leader.